hhru/api/docs_eng/employer_vacancies.md

  area.id                     | string          | city of publication [from directory](areas.md)
  type.id                     | string          | type from [vacancy_type directory](dictionaries.md)
  billing_type.id             | string          | billing type from [vacancy_billing_type directory](dictionaries.md)
- code                        | string          | internal vacancy code department.id               | string          | department [from directory](employer_departments.md) on whose behalf the vacancy is uploaded (if available for the company) salary                      | object or null  | salary salary.from                 | numeric or null | lower salary limit
+ code                        | string or null  | internal vacancy code department.id               | string          | department [from directory](employer_departments.md) on whose behalf the vacancy is uploaded (if available for the company) salary                      | object or null  | salary salary.from                 | numeric or null | lower salary limit